sethbanta/PoeAutoCrafter/README.md

 To change what mods you want to search for just modify lines 8-11 (or add more lines) to have the keyword of the mod you want i.e. Powerful, Exile, Expulsion etc...

-After setting mods that you want, run the program, follow the prompts, and let it cook
+After setting mods that you want, run TransAltRegEx.py, follow the prompts, and let it cook